 Although our analysis suggests that there is an interesting contrast between "optimistic" and "skeptical" regimes, some parameter effects are the same in both.
 In particular, the probability of fraud increases in the probability $\gamma$ that good firms send high signals and decreases in the probability $\beta$ that bad firms send high signals and in the efficacy of fraud $\delta$ .
 As discussed above, changes in these "signal quality" parameters change the pool of high- and low-signal firms in such a way that they have consistent effects on bad firms' choice between committing fraud and not committing fraud.
-For example, an increase in $\gamma$ increases the number of good firms in the high-signal pool and reduces the number in the low-signal pool.
-In the Skeptical regime, the improvement in the high-signal pool reduces funding stringency and encourages fraud; in the Optimistic regime, the worsening of the low-signal pool increases funding stringency and again encourages fraud.
+An improvement in the precision of the "base" signal (i.e., an increase in $\gamma$ and decrease in $\beta$ ) increases the prevalence of fraud.
+By contrast, an increase in the efficacy of fraud $\delta$ makes investors pay less attention to the free signal, and so incentives for fraud decrease.